Mastering the Numbers: A Commercial Service Owner’s Guide to the P&L

 How to Prep Your Financials for a Sale

-• Clean Up the "Add-Backs" Identify one-time expenses or personal perks that won't carry over to a new owner.
-This "recasting" process is vital to show the true earning power of the business.
+• Clean Up the "Add-Backs": Work with an M&A advisor to meticulously identify one-time expenses, above-market owner salaries, or personal perks that won't carry over to a new owner.
+This formal "recasting" process is vital to show the true Adjusted EBITDA (earning power) of the business.

-If you are wondering what your current financials say to a potential buyer, the best time to check is before you go to market.
-Contact us today for a confidential review of your business health.
+If you are wondering what your current financials say to a potential buyer, the best time to check is long before you go to market.

 Frequently Asked Questions